marcel303/bullet3-framework/README.md

 In summary,

-- Clone this repository.
+- Clone this repository,
 - Clone a stable `bullet3` release,
-- Clone the `framework` repository. `framework` is a library for creative coding, and includes the graphics API we depend on and the project file generator we will use.
+- Clone the `framework` repository. `framework` is a library for creative coding, and includes the graphics API we depend on and the project file generator we will use,
-- Create a 'chibi root' file, and let it point to both the 'framework' repository and this repository.
+- Create a 'chibi root' file, and let it point to both the 'framework' repository and this repository,
 - Generate the project file.

 Step by step: